DanishShaikh18/Asset-Tracking/Readme.md

 ## License

-This project is for internal use only.
+This project is deployed now and will have frequent updates